 What Makes This Destination Special and Unique?

-• Aniak River Lodge is the only fly fishing lodge on the entire, major Aniak River system – countless miles of main river, side channels, and tributary streams all to just a dozen anglers a week.
-That means no one is low holing you or running their jet boat over your fishing water.
-You can fish at your own pace and know you have 100’s of miles of river to explore with your guide.
+• Aniak River Lodge is the only fly fishing lodge on the entire, major Aniak River system – countless miles of main river, side channels, and tributary streams all to just 14 anglers a week.
+That means no one is low-holing you or running their jet boat over your fishing water.
+You can fish at your own pace and know you have miles of river to explore with your guide.

 • Because there is so little fishing pressure on the river, the Aniak offers some of the finest mousing and streamer fishing for rainbows in Alaska.
-Beads work very well here, but because the fish are so untouched, they are very aggressive to traditional fly patterns, as well.
-The mousing on Aniak will give any Kamchatka River a run for its money and it’s about half the cost and the travel to and from simple and easy.
+Beads work very well here, but because the fish are so untouched, they are very aggressive to more traditional Alaska fly patterns, as well.
+The mousing on the Aniak may be the best in Alaska for larger rainbows, and is at its best in June and July - streamers are great, year round.

-• The standard program at ARL is five nights at comfortable new riverside lodge, and two nights at an upriver wilderness tent camp.
+• The standard program at ARL is seven nights at the comfortable new riverside lodge, though with a possible option for two of those night/days to be spent at an upriver wilderness tent camp (if everyone at the lodge agrees to it).
 It’s like two different trips in one.
-This is a grand and classic Alaska adventure, multi-faceted and a great way for anglers to fish and experience two different areas of a massive and fish filled river system.
+This is a grand and classic Alaska adventure, multi-faceted and a great way for anglers to fish and experience two different areas of a massive and fish-filled river system.

 • Fishing can be done either wading, or from the boats, depending on angler preference.
 Wading anglers tend to prefer the smaller tribs and side channels, while boat anglers can cover fish on the main river that get almost no pressure.
-The wading, especially on the tributaries is very simple and easy, perfect for older anglers that love to wade fish, but don’t like heavy water and slippery bottoms.
-ARL can accommodate any sort of angler, no matter what their physical ability, including anglers with physical disabilities.
+The wading, especially on the tributaries is relatively simple and easy, perfect for older anglers that love to wade fish, but don’t like heavy water and slippery bottoms.
+ARL can accommodate nearly any sort of angler, no matter what their physical ability.